Why I should make beer ?

 My mix is a little old.
 Is it still good ?

-Bright light, extreme heat, and oxygen can be enemies to beer making ingredients, but thankfully we pack our ingredient mixes really well.
-As long as your mix is not kept in extreme conditions (ie: hot car or cold freezer), your Beer Making Mix will be good for up to a year after you received it.
+Bright light, extreme heat, and oxygen in the air can be enemies to beer making ingredients, but thankfully we pack our ingredient mixes really well.
+As long as your mix is not kept in extreme conditions (ie : hot car or cold freezer), your Beer Making Mix will be good for up to a year after you received it (Best before the date indicated on the label).

 What do I do if my fermenter isn’t filled to the 5 liters mark with liquid when i’m finished brewing ?